Indian Peryamai

 Conservation Status:

-Indian Peryamai (Megalochelys atlas) is the extinct species of Megalochelys, is one of the largest tortoises ever to walk the earth during Late Miocene to Early Pleistocene from India subcontinent to mainland Southeast Asia.‭
+The Indian Peryamai (Megalochelys atlas) is the extinct species of Megalochelys, is one of the largest tortoises ever to walk the earth during Late Miocene to Early Pleistocene from India subcontinent to mainland Southeast Asia.

 Megalochelys is from Greek word for "great turtle".
-Peryami is from Tamil word for "big turtle".
+The word Peryami, is the Anglicization form of Tamil for "big turtle", and it is used in TROQA saga for Earth Responsibly universe.

 Megalochelys, one of its species, Megalochelys atlas, the largest known tortoise, has a shell length of up to 2.7 meters (6.6 feet) and a height of roughly 1.8 meters (5.9 feet), making it the largest known tortoise.
 The most widely used weight estimations for this taxon have been quite variable, with the highest estimates in some cases reaching up to 4,000 kg (8,800 lb).